CheyenneMDavid/ForagingLink-API/README.md

   All Tests Passed.
   &nbsp;
   &nbsp;
 - **Tests for Profiles Application**:
- Tests to verify Creation, Update and Deletion of a Profile instance given the appropriate permissions.
+ Tests to verify Creation, Update, and Deletion of a Profile instance given the appropriate permissions.
   ![Profiles app tests](profiles/tests.py)
   ![Pass Screenshot](https://res.cloudinary.com/cheymd/image/upload/v1717385041/forage/Foraging_API_README_images/profiles_tests_icrakl.png)
   All tests passed.
   &nbsp;
   &nbsp;
 - **Tests for the Comments Application**:
-  Tests to ensure that a Like instance can be created and that same instance be associated with either a PlantInFocus instance or a Comment instance, but not both Comments and a PlantInFocus at the same time.
+  Tests to ensure that a Like instance can be created and that the same instance be associated with either a PlantInFocus instance or a Comment instance, but not both Comments and a PlantInFocus at the same time.
   ![Comments app tests](comments/tests.py)
   ![Pass Screenshot](https://res.cloudinary.com/cheymd/image/upload/v1717385041/forage/Foraging_API_README_images/comments_tests_oammrb.png)
   All tests passed.
   &nbsp;
   &nbsp;
 - **Tests for the Likes Application**:
-  Tests for Creation, Deletion and Unique Constraints of a Like Instance
+  Tests for Creation, Deletion, and Unique Constraints of a Like Instance.
   ![Likes app tests](likes/tests.py)
   ![Pass Screenshot](https://res.cloudinary.com/cheymd/image/upload/v1717385041/forage/Foraging_API_README_images/likes_tests_lypugq.png)
   All tests passed.